jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

             return True
         return False

-  the test is still passing, I remove the commented line and simplify the `if statement`_
+  the test is still passing

+* I remove the commented line and simplify the `if statement`_

   .. code-block:: python
+    :lineno-start: 33
+    :emphasize-lines: 2-3

     def negate_first(p, q):
         if not p: